-Join Leslie Crutchfield for an in-depth discussion in this video The power of nonprofits, part of Nonprofit Foundations.
+Join Leslie Crutchfield for an in-depth discussion in this video The power of nonprofits, part of Nonprofit Management Foundations.

 - "Never doubt that a small group "of thoughtful, committed citizens can change the world.
 "Indeed, it's the only thing that ever has."
 The anthropologist Margaret Mead said this more than a half-century ago, and it still holds true today.
 Thoughtful leaders like you have set out to change the world and tackle our most pressing social and environmental problems.
 Whether the issue is hunger and malnutrition, poverty, environmental degradation, political corruption, or injustice, people like you have been joining together for millennia to make a difference in the world.